 Who We Are

-Blanco Library History: The Blanco Library was founded by the Blanco Woman's Club in 1938 and has been continuously maintained by the Club.
-It opened inside Fulcher's Drug Store (now Strickland's Drug Store) with 200 books and an reading table.
-For 47 years the Blanco Library received no public funds - Its only support came from private donations, memorials and a per capita assessment from the membership of the Blanco Woman's Club plus fundraisers such as back and book sales.
-The ladies auxiliary of the Fraternal Order o fht Eagles made several grants for the purchase of large print books.
+Blanco Library History: The Blanco Library was founded by the Blanco Woman's Club on October 12th, 1938.
+Mrs. Maude Chick was the Blanco Woman’s Club president and Mrs. Elmer Dale was the chairman of the library committee.
+The ladies raised funds through their first Silver Tea for the library.
+Mr. Robert Fulcher provided the shelf space and a reading table in his drug store (now Strickland's Drug Store).
+The library officially opened November 19th, 1938 with the 400 books that the Texas State Library loaned as a starter collection.
+For 47 years the Blanco Library received no public funds and was mainly supported by a per capita assessment from the membership of the Blanco Woman's Club plus fundraisers such as bake sales, cake walks, luncheons, and book sales and private donations and memorials.
+The ladies auxiliary of the Fraternal Order of the Eagles helped develop the collection by providing several grants for the purchase of large print books.
+On April 27th, 1976, the Woman’s Club filed to create the Blanco Library, Inc as a non-profit, 501(c)(3) corporation, so that donations given to support the library were tax deductible.
 After a series of moves, in 1988 the Library was able to purchase 310 Pecan Street on the square due to a legacy from James A. Williams.
-At that time, it was re0named the James A and Evelyn Williams Memorial Library.
-This was later expanded and the purchase of the adjacent building.
-In 1976, the Woman’s Club incorporated the library as a non-profit - a 501(c)(3) corporation - so that donations are tax deductible.
-The articles of Incorporation were filed April 27, 1976 with the State of Texas.
+Mr. and Mrs. Williams left their home and property in their will, stating that the library could use the home for a new location or sale the property to purchase or build another library.
+To honor their memory, the library was renamed the James A and Evelyn Williams Memorial Library.
+Later, the library purchased the adjacent building and expanded to have a children’s room.
 The library was given the property at 1118 Main, which had been a restaurant.
 After a fundraising effort from members, the local community and some foundations, the restaurant building was expanded to a 3,800 square foot building.
-The proceeds from the building on the square were also used toward construction.
+The proceeds from the sale of the building on the square were also used toward construction.
 The grand opening at the new location was April 2000.
-The librarian, Sandra Paine, was still a volunteer (she received $1 a year in salary which was donated back to the Library.)
-When Texas passed laws allowing for Library Districts, an election was held to form Blanco County South Library District: Precincts 1 and 4 in Blanco County, excluding the City of Blanco.
-The law allows one half of one percent of sales tax in this District to be used for operation of the Library.
-In February, 2002, Blanco Library, Inc. transferred operation of the Library to the District.
-Blanco County ceased their contributions, although the city still contributes some moneys to the District for operation.
-Taxes collected are not enough to operate the Library to this day.
-Occasionally, they obtain grants for specific projects such as expanding the number of computer or for special programs.
-There is a paid Librarian, an Assistant Librarian, and a few part-time library aides.
-Staffing is still mainly by volunteers, about 35 or so of them.
-The Friends of the Library raise money to support the library through memberships and other activities.
-The money purchases the books for the library, provides periodical subscriptions and programs as well as helps funds a variety of special events and needs.
-Blanco Library Inc. still maintains the Library through funding from the dues of members of the Blanco Woman's Club, their annual Silver Tea, private grants and donation and generous contribution.
-Inc. Board members contribute their time as do members of the Boards of the Blanco Library District and the Friends of the Library.
-To serve the needs of the growing population and increasing use of the Library, we began planning for the future.
+The librarian, Sandra Paine, was still a volunteer (she received $1 a year in salary which was donated back to the Library).
+When Texas passed laws allowing for Library Districts, an election was held to form Blanco County South Library District.
+In February, 2002, Blanco Library, Inc. transferred operation of the Library to the elected District Board of Trustees.
+At that point, the law allowed one half of one percent (or 0.005) of sales tax collected in Precincts 1 and 4 in Blanco County, excluding the City of Blanco, to be used for Library operations.
+Sales tax is only one way the Blanco Library is funded.
+Blanco County now contributes $6,000 per year and the city of Blanco contributes $15,000 for operations.
+The library obtains grants for specific projects such as expanding the number of computers, presenting special programs, or purchasing equipment.
+Mildred Doran, an early member of the Woman’s Club, willed to Blanco Library, Inc. assets that only the interest could be used and they would be allocated for staff salaries.
+The Friends of the Blanco Library raise funds to support the library through membership dues and other activities.
+Thanks to the donations and fundraisers, Friends are able to purchase the books, movies, and other materials for the library, as well as help to fund a variety of special events and needs.
+Blanco Library Inc. still owns the library building and maintains it through the dues of members of the Blanco Woman's Club, their annual Silver Tea, private grants, fundraisers, and generous donations.
+In 2016 the three boards of the Blanco Library completed fundraising for expanding the building.
+The expansion and renovation created a new large conference room, small conference room, two study rooms, a reading room, a kitchen, storage, and a computer lab.
+The library was expanded by half again the size it was in 2000.
+To serve the needs of the growing population and increasing use of the library, we began planning for the future.
 Land has been purchased for a new building and plans drawn.
-We are currently raising funds form foundations and donors.
-The Blanco Library was established in 1938 by the Blanco Woman's Club.
-It remained a private corporation sponsored by the club until February 2002 when, while still under sponsorship of the Club, it was formed into a Library District.
-As always, it continues to serve the City of Blanco and the surrounding community.
+Due to the downturn of the economy, fundraising efforts for the new building have been put on hold.
+Even in poor economic times, the library continues to serve the City of Blanco and the surrounding community.
 Blanco is a farming, ranching, tourist area north of San Antonio and west of Austin in the lovely Texas Hill Country on the beautiful Blanco River.
-The library serves a population of 4,500 people in the south half of Blanco County and additionally serves surrounding communities of Spring Branch, Kendalia, and Henly.
-The Library acquired a 6,900 square foot building through bequests, grants, and private donations.
-Facilities include a large general collection area, areas for children and youth, a genealogy room, computer areas for both children and adults, and a spacious public meeting room with kitchenette.
+The library serves a population of 6,527 people in the south half of Blanco County and additionally serves surrounding communities of Spring Branch, Kendalia, and Henly.
+Facilities include a large general collection area, areas for children and youth, a genealogy room, computer areas for children, teens, and adults as well as spacious public meeting rooms and a kitchenette.
 The Blanco Library strives to provide library materials and services to support the informational, educational, and recreational needs of the Blanco citizens and community.
-About the Collection: We have a collection of over 26,000 materials, including best sellers, a large selection of children's books, videos, audio books, and more.
-Visit our rare Texana Collection, Genealogy books and documents, old Blanco newspapers, and the classic South Western Journals collection.
-Also you can access Resource Libraries of Texas, the USA, and the World by using our Internet computers! |
+About the Collection: We have a collection of over 24,000 materials, including the latest best sellers, a large selection of children's books, videos, audiobooks, and more.
+Visit our Genealogy Room with rare books, documents, and the classic South Western Journals collection. |